 Eggshell Paint

-Eggshell paints are also good for distressing because their texture is not glossy but not matte, either.
-It gives a flat texture making it easy to sand.
+You can use eggshell paint to distress furniture because the paint texture is not glossy or matte.
+It has a flat texture making it easy to sand.
 It also dries quickly and sticks to furniture well.

 Latex/Acrylic Paints